4 Best Android Apps to Translate Voice to Text [Expert Review 2026]

 Although accurate, Papago sometimes mishears conversations, especially when technical jargon or industry-related terms are used.
 For instance, in the above sentence, Papago misheard “refactor” as “refocus,” and “blocks” as “blocked.”

-Not only that, Papago mostly supports translations of South Asian languages and has limited support for European languages.
+Not only that, Papago mostly supports translations of East and South Asian languages and has limited support for European languages.

 Papago offers four plans, including Basic, Standard, Advanced, and Enterprise Pass, with a free trial for its Basic and Standard plans.

-Papago is especially suitable for business travel in South Asian countries, and its use cases are as follows:
+Papago is especially suitable for business travel in East and South Asian countries, and its use cases are as follows:

 Choosing the best voice translator app for Android for learning, work, and travel depends on your priorities, that is, whether you need it for casual or business-related conversations.
 Here’s a quick breakdown of the speech-to-text apps for you to decide: